Building a chatbot with multiple AI providers using AI Configs

 When AI Configs might be overkill

-Completion mode vs Agent mode
+Completion mode versus agent mode

-- Simple chatbots, content generation, or single-turn responses → Use completion mode
+- Simple chatbots, content generation, or single-turn responses: Use completion mode

-- Complex multi-step workflows with LangGraph, CrewAI, or custom agents → Use agent mode
+- Complex multi-step workflows with LangGraph, CrewAI, or custom agents: Use agent mode

 Conclusion

-You’ve learned how to:
+In this guide, you learned how to:

-- ✅ Create and manage AI variations in LaunchDarkly
+- Create and manage AI variations in LaunchDarkly

-- ✅ Use contexts for targeted AI behavior
+- Use contexts for targeted AI behavior